DeepakGupta2904/Student-Survey-Project/README.md

 In this project, I am done some project like:-

-1. Tabular Visualization - Format the total amount of purchase (TAP) based on ‘Store location’ and ‘Store setting’: -
+1. Tabular Visualization - Format the total amount of purchase (TAP) based on ‘Store location’ and ‘Store setting’:-

 A. If 0<TAP<35000, then records should be in red color